 Diane Ackerman has been the finalist for the Pulitzer Prize for Nonfiction in addition to many other awards and recognitions for her work, which include the best-selling The Zookeeper’s Wife and A Natural History of the Senses.
 She lives...More

 Dalton Conley is University Professor at New York University.
 He holds faculty appointments in NYU's Sociology Department, School of Medicine, and the Wagner School of Public Service.
 In 2005, Conley became the first sociologist to win the prestigious...More

 Eric Foner is the preeminent historian of his generation, highly respected by historians of every stripe—whether they specialize in political history or social history.
 His books have won the top awards in the profession, and he has been president of both...More

 Annette Gordon-Reed is a professor of law at New York Law School and a professor of history at Rutgers University.
 She is the author of Thomas Jefferson and Sally Hemings: An American Controversy.
 She lives in New York City.

 Stephen Greenblatt (Ph.D.
 Yale) is Cogan University Professor of the Humanities at Harvard University.
-Also General Editor of The Norton Shakespeare, he is the author of eleven books, including The Swerve: How the World Became Modern...More
+Also General Editor of The Norton Anthology of English Literature, he is the author of eleven books, including The Swerve: How the World...More

 Dara Horn, the author of the novels All Other Nights, The World to Come, and In the Image, is one of Granta’s "Best Young American Novelists" and the winner of two National Jewish Book Awards.
 She lives in New Jersey with...More